zDestinate/Sandstorm-Mods/zCore/README.md

 ## Server and Client
 Your zCore is spawn on server.
-It basically run on both server and client.
+It basically replicate on both server and client.
 However, all zCore events will be run on client only except **OnServerExecuted** event.<br><br>
 ![9qFP7LlhnZ](https://user-images.githubusercontent.com/1011211/188524841-4c9f0238-b885-43b0-9263-6bb049342332.png)<br><br>

 This event will fire when you call this function.<br><br>